Kings Tableland: Geography

 The ridge is an eroded remnant of a sandstone layer that is approximately 1000 m AMSL, situated immediately south of Wentworth Falls.
 The Tableland is the major southerly spur of the main spine of the Blue Mountains Range and forms the beginning of the Southern Escarpment, an unbroken series of tall sandstone cliffs which fringes the Jamison, Megalong, Kanimbla, and Hartley Valleys.

 Situated to the west of the Blue Labyrinth area, Kings Tableland extends from Bodington Hill south to McMahons Lookout, with views over Lake Burragorang, and further about 4.8 km.
 The plateau was named by Governor Macquarie after King George III.

 It extends southwards from Wentworth Falls and is the eastern boundary of the Jamison Valley.
 There are also views from several points along the ridge, accessed via paths breaking off the main fire trail.
-The ridgetop fire trail itself is accessible to 4WD and AWD vehicles in good weather conditions, and is used as a mountain biking (MTB) route.
+The ridgetop fire trail itself is accessible to four- and all-wheel drive vehicles in good weather conditions, and is used as a mountain biking route.

-Along the way is Battleship Tops, an aboriginal meeting place where ochre paintings could be seen, though these have been damaged by vandalism.
+Along the way is Battleship Tops, an Aboriginal meeting place where ochre paintings could be seen, though these have been damaged by vandalism.
 A 2007 survey of the area found four rock shelters with paintings and several other sites.

 Indigenous significance

-A portion of the Kings Tablelands has been gazetted as a camping and meeting place of significance for the Aboriginal Gandangara people.
+A portion of the Kings Tablelands has been gazetted as a camping and meeting place of significance for the Gandangara people.
 The conserved area includes a sandstone rock platform with extensive grinding and other grooves, a shelter with rock art that has been recorded as being the oldest Aboriginal site in the Blue Mountains region and containing unique vertically engraved depictions of kangaroo and bird tracks.